 Creating unique and original installations is one of the most stimulating aspects of our work.

-So of course we were thrilled when Blackboard Berlin asked us to co-create with them a kinetic wall for Cupra’s booth at the 88th Geneva International Motor Show.
+So of course we were thrilled when Blackboard Berlin and TODO asked us to engineer a kinetic wall for Cupra’s booth at the 88th Geneva International Motor Show.

 Our goal was to help Cupra convey its brand values, and to attract Motor Show visitors to the booth.
 We joined forces with our partners to design and develop mechanical and electronic parts, the prototype, the motion control system.